KnownStormChaser/master-weather-model-list/models/ocean_models/regional/canada/ciops.md

 - **Changelog typographical errors.** The 14 April 2026 heading reads "CIOPS-Eat", and the 11 June 2024 section refers to "CIOPS-Eest".
 Cosmetic, but they defeat text search for "CIOPS-East" on that page.

 - **The AI question reaches CIOPS by two routes, and neither is documented.** CIOPS takes atmospheric forcing from HRDPS blended with GDPS-G0/G1.
 GDPS moved to **10.0.0** on 26 May 2026 with GEML spectral nudging, and HRDPS is itself piloted by GDPS-G0.
 So AI-derived information could enter CIOPS both directly through the GDPS blend and indirectly through HRDPS's pilot — and, further upstream, through [RIOPS](./riops.md) at the lateral boundaries. **None of this is documented, and the CIOPS files stamp only their own version, so there is no forensic route from the data.** **TBD:** confirm with CCMEP.
 See the corresponding flags in the [GIOPS](../../global/canada/giops.md) and [RIOPS](./riops.md) entries, and the open scope question about whether these systems belong in [`AI_MODELS.md`](../../../../AI_MODELS.md).

+- **CIOPS-East is redistributed through Copernicus Marine, one version behind.** The COLAB-MFC product `NWATL_ANALYSISFORECAST_PHY_ICE_017_001` is a reformatting of CIOPS-East by NOW Systems (Spain), confirmed from its `source` attribute.
+Its files stamp **`CIOPSE_230_F`** — v2.3.0 — while this distribution has stamped `240` since 14 April 2026.
+Since that upgrade is documented as computational only, the scientific content should be identical, but the Copernicus copy went live in July 2026 still carrying the older stamp.
+The redistribution also carries a **continuous archive from 2025-05-21** against this channel's 30-day retention, so the two are complementary rather than one superseding the other.
+See [ciops-east-copernicus.md](./ciops-east-copernicus.md).

 - **Volume is concentrated in one domain.** CIOPS-East alone is 80% of the family's ~105 GiB/day, and its two 3D velocity files account for roughly two-thirds of that.
 Users needing surface fields only should filter on `_Sfc_` and `DBS-0.5m`, which reduces East from ~21 GiB to under 0.4 GiB per cycle.